 As you look for an internship program, there are two main things to consider.
 First, realize that it’s best to intern with a program as closely tailored to your own career aspirations as possible.
 Some internships may be described vaguely on the internet, but it’s definitely worth a call to see if the particular internship is directly related to what you want to do.
 For example, if you’re interested in becoming a wildlife veterinarian, you might want to look into an internship that allows you to work with professional animal care workers and learn clear-cut, valuable skills that would be directly applicable when you begin looking at pathways to your career.
 Specialized skills like these are most likely going to be taught by the professionals who utilize them, so make sure that you choose a program that has on-staff professionals in the field of your interest.

 Finding a good program also means finding a program that is going to be able to support you before, during, and after your internship.
 Traveling to another country to intern can be tricky for even the most seasoned traveler and downright intimidating if it’s your first time abroad.
 So, you want to be able to be connected to people who understand every step of your journey and are able to physically be available when the inevitable hiccup takes place.
 Many great programs have international and regional staff so that they are able to provide the physical assurance that only a real helping hand can guarantee.
 Even if smaller programs aren’t able to provide staff members in your home country and your host country, they should be able to quickly answer any queries you might have and provide reasonable solutions to any travel conundrum.
-A program that won’t respond to questions is a red flag-- do yourself a favor by reaching out to your program and making a personal connect before you commit just so you know that they’ll be there for you when it counts.
+A program that won’t respond to questions is a red flag– do yourself a favor by reaching out to your program and making a personal connection before you commit just so you know that they’ll be there for you when it counts.

 Finally, use your tools to compare intern abroad placement programs in order to make the best decision for you.
-We at Volunteer Forever built a sophisticated program reviewing platform for a reason-- we wanted to make it easier for interns and volunteers like you to find and connect to the programs that consistently provide the best services to the people they work with.
+We at Volunteer Forever built a sophisticated program reviewing platform for a reason– we wanted to make it easier for interns and volunteers like you to find and connect to the programs that consistently provide the best services to the people they work with.
 So, check your reviews.
 Most intern abroad placement programs are able to create smooth, reassuring websites but only those that work truly hard for their interns will be able to inspire the interns to create an awesome review.
 If you want more than reviews, ask around within the intern abroad circles to ask specific questions about each program, such as whether the included housing is close enough to the internships or how involved the placement organization is once you’re abroad.
 Information like this is always better to have before you book your trip and will make a huge difference for your overall satisfaction.

 Here at Volunteer Forever, we see a lot of Intern Abroad programs and have learned, through the advice of our volunteers and interns, which programs are simply the best of the best.
 These are the kinds of programs that have been vetted by volunteers and interns just like you, have demonstrated effective, purposeful partnerships with local communities and are full of helpful staff dedicated to making sure that your trip is safe and successful.
-Here are ten great tried-and-true projects to get you started:
+Here are some great tried-and-true projects to get you started:

 Founded in 2003, Maximo describes itself as the “Intercultural Center of Latin America” and facilitates volunteer and internship placements in Costa Rica, Guatemala, and Perú.
 Maximo Nivel partners with local hospitals, schools, and other community organizations to place volunteers and interns where they can learn and make a difference.
-Maximo Nivel is especially well-known for its TEFL Certification/Internship Programs, which allow teachers to hybrid training program in which they study material from home and then complete their training in a local school under the guidance of a master teacher.
-All internships with Maximo Nivel have a minimum duration of 4 weeks and usually culminate in a final project, in which interns demonstrate the work that have done with their placement community.
+Maximo Nivel is especially well-known for its TEFL Certification/Internship Programs, which allow teachers to a hybrid training program in which they study material from home and then complete their training in a local school under the guidance of a master teacher.
+All internships with Maximo Nivel have a minimum duration of 4 weeks and usually culminate in a final project, in which interns demonstrate the work that has done with their placement community.
 Note: Many of Maximo Nivel’s projects require interns to speak at least intermediate Spanish to be successful.
 However, Maximo Nivel also offers a Native Spanish Course to help interns bring their language skills up to the necessary level.

 Micro-business interns work alongside small, local companies and typically focus on marketing, sales and client services, and accounting to help new businesses thrive in an ever-changing business world.
 Interns can expect to gain significant knowledge about business practices in the developing world, improve their business Spanish, and develop highly sought-after skills that will help them later in business school or during their own work as an entrepreneur.
 Interns should have an intermediate level of Spanish to be successful and need to have prior college or work experience in a field related to Business.